mcarter6061/FetchedResultsCoordinator/README.md

 ```

 #### Cell Configuration
-To allow custom configuration of the table view cells, a `cellConfigurator` instance is passed in the `SimpleTableDataSource` initializer.
+To allow custom configuration of the table view cells, a `cellConfigurator` instance is passed in the `FetchedTableDataSource` initializer.
 This instance (most likely your table view controller) must conform to the `TableCellConfigurator` protocol:

 ```swift
 public protocol TableCellConfigurator {